Top 5 Fruit Trees for Pots

-Growing fruit trees in containers is becoming popular, particularly as more of us are living on smaller sections and in apartments.
-Growing fruit trees in containers also allows those who live in the colder areas of the country to enjoy citrus and other subtropicals by moving the plants under cover or inside during winter.
+Growing fruit trees for pots is becoming popular, particularly as more of us are living on smaller sections and in apartments.
+Growing fruit trees for pots also allows those who live in the colder areas of the country to enjoy citrus and other subtropicals by moving the plants under cover or inside during winter.
 Fruit trees are also becoming more appreciated for their visual appeal, and are being used to decorate outdoor living areas and entrance ways.

-Here we list some of our favourite fruit trees to grow in pots and containers:
+Here we list some of our favourite fruit trees for pots and containers:

 Every home needs a citrus tree and having one in a pot makes it so easy to pop out and grab lemons and limes as you need them for your cooking.
 Any type of citrus can grow in a container for a while, but we recommend selecting a smaller variety such as ‘Improved Meyer’ lemon, ‘Bearss’ lime, ‘Satsuma’ mandarin, and kumquat for long term fruiting.
 Ensure the container is large enough (a half wine barrel makes a great container!) and has good drainage and be sure to water regularly.

 There are a number of benefits to growing an apple tree in a pot; easy access to fruit, fit in small places, and if you move house you can take it with you!
 It is recommended when growing apple trees in pots that a dwarf variety is selected, this way it will not outgrow it’s pot and need to be transplanted.
 Spire apples (available in store now) are also a great choice for small space gardens as they have a column growth habit and take up very little room.
 Position apple trees in full sun and water regularly.

 Nectarines are available in dwarf varieties which are perfectly suited to container growing.
 Nectarines prefer hot, dry summers and it is recommended to prune the trees annually to keep the center open.
 By thinning heavily it will ensure you get large fruit at harvest time.